PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v1.9.2-beta (2021-06-19)
+* Fix point value text on score targets not updating when switching notations.

 ### v1.9.1-beta (2021-06-11)
 * Fix game crashing when trying to load a save file that was saved while Overdrive was active.